kstenerud/concise-encoding/ce-structure.md

 ### Constant

-Constants are custom named values that have been defined in a schema, and can be used in the same fashion as the normal specification-defined values (such as `true`, `nan`, `nil`, etc).
-A constant **MUST** be defined to represent a real object, not a pseudo-object or pseudo-object combination.
+Constants are custom named values that have been defined in a schema.
+They can be used in the same fashion as the normal specification-defined named values (such as `true`, `nan`, `nil`, etc).
+Constants are only available to CTE documents.
+CBE documents must store the actual value instead.

 A constant's name is an [identifier](#identifier).

-Constants have an **OPTIONAL** [combined form](#combined-objects), whereby the right-side is a cache of the explicit value of the constant (so that it is still usable in cases where the decoder doesn't have access to the constant's definition).
+A constant **MUST** be defined in a schema to represent a real object, **not** a pseudo-object or pseudo-object combination.

-A CTE decoder **MUST** attempt to look up the constant name in the schema and use the value it maps to.
-If the lookup fails, the decoder behavior depends on the form of the constant:
+CTE decoders **MUST** look up (in the schema) all constants encountered in a CTE document and use the values they refer to.
+A lookup failure is a [data error](#data-errors).

- * If it has an explicit constant value, use that.
- * If there's no explicit constant value, treat it as a [data error](#data-errors).

-**Note**: Constants are only available in CTE documents (CBE documents store the actual value instead).
-CTE encoders **MUST** use constant names where specified by the schema.
+CTE encoders **MUST** use constant names where required by the schema.

 ### NA